 Remember that (at least some) cameras, including the Sony a1 and a7R IV, defocus the image slightly before final focusing in AF-S mode even if the subject was initially in focus, adding significantly to the focus lock time.
 Autofocus speed is noticeably faster in AF-C (continuous) mode.

-With adequate contrast on the subject, this lens focuses in very dark environments, though low light focusing is very slow.
+With adequate contrast on the subject, this lens focuses in dark environments, though low light focusing is slow.

 I found this lens to consistently focus accurately, which is the number one requirement of an AF system.
 A quiet shhhhh and some clicks are audible during autofocusing.